 Font and Colors

 The first textual versions of the emblem used the Garamond typeface.
-Then, as a result of the redesign in 2002, it was replaced by Myriad Pro – a smooth, semi-bold, sans-serif font.
-This happened after the launch of eMac.
+Then, after the 2002 redesign, it was replaced by Myriad Pro—a smooth, semi-bold, sans-serif font.
+This happened after the launch of the eMac.
 The company’s color palette also transformed, moving from multicolored to more restrained.
-Now, the visual identity is built on a combination of gray, black, and azure blue with a gradient.
+The visual identity is now built on a combination of gray, black, and azure blue with a gradient.